yashmurty/go-fun/concurrency-http-servers/README.md

 apr_socket_connect(): Connection reset by peer (104)
 Total of 4622 requests completed
 ```
-We can see that the tests are failing.
+We can see that the tests fail.

 Server logs: